portrino/px_hybrid_auth/Documentation/Todos/Index.rst

 - Disconnect from social provider through the extension
 - Check the connection status of the social provider for changes on the side of the provider

+.. todo:: Put links to issue tracker in here (like in docs of powermail extension)